vamzimmer/generalized_idir/README.md

 We have used data from the Learn2Reg challenge 2022 Task 1.

 # Reference
 V.A.
-Zimmer, K. Hammernik, Vasiliki Sideri-Lampretsa, Wenqi Huang, Anna Reithmeir, Daniel Rueckert, and Julia A. Schnabel: Towards generalised neural implicit representations for image registration.
+Zimmer*, K. Hammernik*, Vasiliki Sideri-Lampretsa, Wenqi Huang, Anna Reithmeir, Daniel Rueckert, and Julia A. Schnabel: Towards generalised neural implicit representations for image registration.
 DGM4MICCAI 2023.

+* Authors contributed equally

 # Note
 The code is heavily based on and modifies the repository https://github.com/MIAGroupUT/IDIR from the paper Wolterink et al.: Implicit Neural Representations for Deformable Image Registration, MIDL 2022

+# Contact:

+veronika.zimmer@tum.de, vam.zimmer@gmail.com
+k.hammernik@tum.de